10 Trips

 On our group tours, your guide will always try a set a pace which is relative to the grade of the itinerary and the pace of the group.
 When it comes to most self-guided and self-drive trips, you are free to travel at your own pace – whether this means challenging yourself by climbing some of England’s iconic hills, taking things at a relaxing pace, or anything in between.
 Of course, distance and elevation also must be taken into account.

 The accommodation you will experience on a Wilderness England holiday varies from trip to trip.
-Typically we use high 3*-4* small hotels, country inns and guest houses which are locally owned and personally known to us.
+Typically we use high 3 -4 star small hotels, country inns and guest houses which are locally owned and personally known to us.
 We spend many weeks each year working with our preferred accommodation partners to ensure you enjoy the best possible stay.
-On many of our trips, and if you are travelling on a customised basis with us, there is the option to upgrade your accommodation and experience some of the best hotels in the country from 5* country houses to historic castles or spa retreats.
+On many of our trips, and if you are travelling on a customised basis with us, there is the option to upgrade your accommodation and experience some of the best hotels in the country, from 5 star country houses to historic castles or spa retreats.
 Our team are always happy to discuss options at the time of booking.

 Read More ReviewsBe the first to hear about new trips, locations and activities with our monthly newsletter